anxolerd/anxolerd.github.io/_posts/2015-11-22-kpi-buildsystems-presentation.markdown

 });
 {% endhighlight %}

-During development process we often need to rebuild ou javascript as we change the source code.
+During development process we often need to rebuild our javascript as we change the source code.
 It is not convenient to do it manually, so maybe there is gulp plugin for that?
 The answer is

 > Gulp can do that out of the box.
 Without any plugins!